-Emerald View Park is adjacent to six different business districts that cater to both local residents and tourists.
+Emerald View Park is adjacent to six business districts that cater to both local residents and tourists.

-Republic Street & Greenleaf Street is a very small commercial corridor housing a local hair salon.

-Bigham Street, between both Olympia Park and Ream Park, is popular with nearby residents.
+- Republic Street and Greenleaf Street A small commercial corridor housing a local hair salon. - Bigham Street Between both Olympia Park and Ream Park, this area is popular with nearby residents.
 This area includes Cafe Cravings and Bigham Tavern.

-Further east is the Shiloh Street & Virginia Avenue business district, the biggest district near Emerald View Park and the most frequented by visitors.
+- Shiloh Street and Virginia Avenue This area is the biggest district near Emerald View Park and the most frequented by visitors.
 This area includes several restaurants, bars, and public art.
-The intersection between Shiloh Street and Grandview Avenue serves as a gateway into this district and could help to connect visitors on Grandview Avenue and the overlooks to these local businesses and the surrounding neighborhood.

-The Grandview Public Realm District is a specified zoning district and is bounded by E Sycamore Street and Republic Street.
-Its main commercial area is at the western end close to the Duquesne Incline, known as "Restaurant Row", and includes high end restaurants overlooking the city.

-The Boggs-Bailey Avenue business district, which intersects Wyoming Street and William Street and extends south along the 43 bus line, offers a few restaurants, a pharmacy and other small businesses.

-The Warrington Avenue district in Allentown is a popular center for restaurants, bars, art and community services.
-In the center of Allentown and connecting into Beltzhoover, this is a commercial corridor that can help to connect the various parts of Emerald View Park.
+The intersection between Shiloh Street and Grandview Avenue serves as a gateway into the district and could help to connect visitors on Grandview Avenue and the overlooks to these local businesses and the surrounding neighborhood. - Grandview Public Realm District This area is a specified zoning district and is bounded by East Sycamore Street and Republic Street.
+Its main commercial area is at the western end close to the Duquesne Incline, known as "Restaurant Row," and includes high end restaurants overlooking the city. - Boggs-Bailey Avenue This business district intersects Wyoming Street and William Street and extends south along the 43 bus line.
+It offers a few restaurants, a pharmacy and other small businesses. - Warrington Avenue This district, located in Allentown, is a popular center for restaurants, bars, art and community services.
+In the center of Allentown with connections to Beltzhoover, this is a commercial corridor that can help to connect the various parts of Emerald View Park.